Learning Local Descriptors by Optimizing the Keypoint-Correspondence Criterion: Applications to Face Matching, Learning from Unlabeled Videos and 3D-Shape Retrieval: Learning from weakly-labeled data

 \subsection{VLAD-based retrieval}

 In this subsection we experiment with image retrieval based on local feature aggregation.
 Note that none of the descriptors were tuned specifically for this task.
-For each image, we transform approximately $1000$ SURF \cite{surf} keypoints into descriptors and encode them with VLAD \cite{vlad} (a simplified Fisher kernel representation \cite{fisherkernel}).
+For each image, we transform the extracted keypoints into descriptors and encode them with VLAD \cite{vlad} (a simplified Fisher kernel representation \cite{fisherkernel}).
 The centroids were generated with $k$-means on a subset of images.
 The similarity between two images is measured by an inner product between their VLADs.
-Figure \ref{fig:vlad} shows the NN, FT and ST retrieval scores on three datasets for different local descriptors (from our models, we show only the one trained on FAST keypoints because both achieve approximately the same scores in these experiments).
+Figure \ref{fig:orbvlad} shows the NN, FT and ST VLAD retrieval scores on three datasets for different local descriptors when using $500$ ORB \cite{orb} keypoints per image on average.

-We see that our approach leads to results as good as or superior to the so far best published methods and significantly outperforms SIFT (which serves as a baseline).
+We included only our best descriptor, SKAR S+O-12, to reduce clutter.
+We see that this descriptor obtains excellent retrieval results.
+This indicates that the SKAR learning method is valuable even for non-matching tasks.

+Figure \ref{fig:surfvlad} shows retrieval performance on SURF keypoints.
+Note that SKAR S+O-12 was not trained for their appearance.

+The results are similar to those presented in Figure \ref{fig:orbvlad}: HardNet \cite{hardnet} and our descriptor obtain similar performance on ZuBuD \cite{zubud} and UKB \cite{ukb} datasets, and our descriptor is the clear winner on INRIA Holidays \cite{holidays}.
+Other descriptors show weaker performance across all datasets.